smeghen/mathstables/README.md

 > I want to be able to access the site from all device types.

-The site was designed using the mobile first approach with the specfic understanding that the majority of users would be access the game on either tablets or mobile phones.
+The site was designed using the mobile first approach with the specfic understanding that the majority of users would be accessing the game on either tablets or mobile phones.
 To aid the users in this respect I set the keyboard for these devices to default to number pad when in game play.
 This makes the game easier to play:

 ![Game Play Number Pad](assets/images/number_pad.jpg "Game Play Number Pad")